PolicyEngine/policyengine-us/CONTRIBUTING.md

 **Publishing a branch** means to publich to origin (your fork).
 When you are ready to submit a pull request, VS Code will ask if you want to create a pull request.
 Click the button to do so.
 Enter a title describing what the completed PR will contribute, e.g., **"Add [variable or program]"**. then add to the body **"Fixes #[issue]** to link the PR to the issue such that merging the PR will close the issue.

 Finally, check the box for **"Draft"** indicating that the PR is not yet ready to merge.

+We follow the [GitHub Flow](https://guides.github.com/introduction/flow/): all code contributions are submitted via a pull request towards the `master` branch.

+Opening a Pull Request means you want that code to be merged.
+If you want to only discuss it, send a link to your branch along with your questions through whichever communication channel you prefer.

 **6.Run "make test" from the terminal**<br>
 The new tests will fial, but after successfully completing the remianing steps, they will pass.